Is Sensorineural Hearing Loss?

 - difficulty hearing high-pitched sounds

-A cochlear implant can be surgically put in place.
-This implant doesn’t restore hearing to normal, but it can amplify sounds to a more normal
+doesn’t completely restore hearing, but it can amplify sounds to a more normal

 About two-thirds of people with SSHL will experience partial recovery of their hearing.
 One study found that 54.5 percent of people with SSHL showed at least partial recovery in the first 10 days.
 The recovery is more complete among individuals who experience either high- or low-frequency hearing loss, as opposed to those whose hearing loss is across all frequencies.
 Only about 3.6 percent of people with SSHL will fully recover their hearing.
 There is less chance of recovery among older adults and those with vertigo.

 Hearing aids and telephone amplifiers can help if your hearing doesn’t improve.

 Sign language and lip reading can also improve communication for people with